Cognigy/Documentation/docs/en/docs/agent-assist/chat.md

 ---
-title: "Agent Assist for Chat"
+title: "AI Copilot for Chat"
-slug: "chat-agent-assist"
+slug: "chat"
 hidden: false
 ---

-# Agent Assist for Chat
+# AI Copilot for Chat

 ## Cognigy In Front

 In Cognigy In Front use cases there is no additional manual effort needed.

-Ensure to configure the **Handover Settings** and **Agent Assist** Settings in the Endpoint and use the Handover to Agent Node in the Flow.
+Ensure to configure the **Handover Settings** and **Copilot** Settings in the Endpoint and use the Handover to Agent Node in the Flow.

 All necessary information like `sessionId`, `orgId`, `projectId`, `userId`, and `configId` will be forwarded while doing the transfer to the human agent.